aclark4life/resume-2020/README.rst

     https://www.packtpub.com/web-development/plone-33-site-administration

-    *Manage your site like a Plone professional.*
+    *"Manage your site like a Plone professional."*

 Volunteer
 ---------